lvplay2/Roblox-Uncopylocked-Games/README.md

 # NOTICE
 Some games need to be published in order to work properly.
 Remember to do that if the game doesn't seem to work in Roblox Studio.

+Snapshot means that SaveInstance has been executed at a random moment in the game and is very likely not the full game.

 # Executors that I recommend in case you want to do it yourself
 | Executor | Level | UNC | sUNC |
 | ------- | ------ | ---- | ---- |